Kkobarii/Astro-API/README.md

   - [x] Split your application into several components.
 Don’t make huge ones.
 - 5 Client-side routing
   - [x] There should be proper routes for all pages
-  - [ ] Best practices according to react router
+  - [x] Best practices according to react router
 - 5 Data fetching
-  - [ ] Custom API functions
+  - [x] Custom API functions
-  - [ ] Proper loading states
+  - [x] Proper loading states
-  - [ ] Proper error handling / states
+  - [x] Proper error handling / states

 **Overall:**

 - 5 Code quality / project setup
   - [x] README, Prettier, Able to run the whole project easily!

+## Note

+We ran out of time sadly...
+But we tried really hard to make it work 😅